Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Abstract

 \section{Abstract}

-It is known that the equilibrium properties of nanoscale systems can deviate significantly from standard thermodynamics due to their coupling to an environment.
-For the generalized $\theta$-angled spin-boson model, here we derive an explicit form of the classical mean force equilibrium state.
-Taking the large spin limit of the quantum spin-boson model, we demonstrate that the quantum-classical correspondence is maintained at arbitrary coupling strength.
-This correspondence gives insight into the conditions for a quantum system to be well-approximated by its classical counterpart.
-We further demonstrate that, counterintuitively, previously identified environment-induced `coherences' in the equilibrium state of weakly coupled quantum spins, do \textit{not} disappear in the classical case.
-Finally, we categorise various coupling regimes, from ultra-weak to ultra-strong, and find that the same value of coupling strength can either be `weak' or `strong', depending on whether the system is quantum or classical.
+The equilibrium properties of nanoscale systems can deviate significantly from standard thermodynamics due to their coupling to an environment.
+For the generalised $\theta$-angled spin-boson model, we first derive a compact and general form of the classical equilibrium state including environmental corrections to all orders.
+Secondly, for the quantum spin-boson model we prove, by carefully taking a large spin limit, that Bohr's quantum-classical correspondence persists at all coupling strengths.
+This correspondence gives insight into the conditions for a coupled quantum spin to be well-approximated by a coupled classical spin-vector.
+Thirdly, we demonstrate that previously identified environment-induced `coherences' in the equilibrium state of weakly coupled quantum spins, do \textit{not} disappear in the classical case.
+Finally, we provide the first classification of the coupling parameter regimes for the spin-boson model, from weak to ultrastrong, both for the quantum case and the classical setting.
 Our results shed light on the interplay of quantum and mean force corrections in equilibrium states of the spin-boson model, and will help draw the quantum to classical boundary in a range of fields, such as magnetism and exciton dynamics.

 Bohr's correspondence principle~\cite{Bohr1920} played an essential role in the early development of quantum mechanics.
 Since then, a variety of interpretations and applications of the correspondence principle have been explored~\cite{millard1971,lieb1973,liboff1975,liboff1984,kryvohuz2005,graefe2010,jarzynski2015,chen2021}.
 One form asks if the statistical properties of a quantum system approach those of its classical counterpart in the limit of large quantum numbers~\cite{liboff1975,liboff1984}.
 This question was answered affirmatively by Millard and Leff, and Lieb for a quantum spin system~\cite{millard1971,lieb1973}.
 They proved that the system's thermodynamic partition function $\ZSqu$ associated with the Gibbs state, converges to the corresponding classical partition function $\ZScl$, in the limit of large spins.
 Such correspondence gives insight into the conditions for a quantum thermodynamic system to be well-approximated by its classical counterpart~\cite{jarzynski2015,chen2021}.
 While $\ZSqu$ is computationally tough to evaluate for many systems, $\ZScl$ offers tractable expressions with which thermodynamic properties, such as free energies, susceptibilities and correlation functions, can readily be computed~\cite{millard1971,lieb1973}.
 Similarly, many dynamical approaches solve a classical problem rather than the much harder quantum problem.
 For example, sophisticated atomistic simulations of the magnetisation dynamics in magnetic materials~\cite{evans2014,vampire,barker2019,strungaru2021,barker2021} solve the evolution of millions of interacting classical spins.
 A corresponding quantum simulation~\cite{Vorndamme2021} would require no less than a full--blown quantum computer as its hardware.